cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 2) It is able to write values to a BMS Bacnet Endpoint via the [Wacnet API](https://hvac.io/docs/wacnet#orgheadline7).
 Wacnet will need to be set up beforehand and exposed such that it is accessible to the agent.
 The agent is able to either directly interact via the API if all parameters are provided or it will attempt to query for the missing parameters from the knowledge graph.
 More information is available at the [Write Route](#22-write-route).

+3) It is able to retrieve the latest timeseries value of a data IRI, compare it with an user provided value, if they are equivalent, the agent is able to update the knowledge graph by inserting or/and deleting a set of triples provided to it.
+More information is available at the [Update Triples Route](#23-update-triples-route).

 # 1. Setup
 This agent is designed to run in stack, which is spun up by [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).